 Czechoslovakia becomes a democratic country.

-- Czechoslovakia splits into two independent countries, Czech Republic and Slovakia on January 1, 1993.
+- Czechoslovakia split into two independent countries, the Czech Republic and Slovakia on January 1, 1993.
 Prague becomes the capital of the Czech Republic.

 In the streets, you can see each building coloured differently, yet the colours fit perfectly with each other…